Purchase of Service

 Cost to Purchase Service

-The cost is based on your full time equivalent salary and the employee and employer contribution rates on the date you apply.
-Estimate your cost and the potential increase to your pension.
+The cost is based on your full-time equivalent salary and the employee and employer contribution rates on the date you apply.
+If you apply to make continuous pension contributions during an ESA leave, the cost is based on your full-time equivalent salary and the employee contributions had you been at work.
+Estimate your cost and the potential increase to your pension by logging into MyAccount.

 How to Apply

-Complete a Purchase of Service Application, then scan and submit it through AskMyHR.
+Complete a Purchase of Service Application, then scan and submit it through AskMyHR by selecting "Myself > Submit a Form or Document > Benefits Forms/Application".
 You will receive a statement from the Public Service Pension Plan with the cost and options for payment.

 You are responsible for paying the BC Pension Corporation the full amount by the due date listed on your statement.
 You can pay by

-- Cash (cheque, money order or bank draft)
+- Cash (cheque, money order, bank draft or electronic funds transfer [EFT])

 - Direct transfer from an existing RRSP in your name*